Implementing Cerbos in a Spring Boot Application

 Getting started

 • We have built a basic blogging application.
 To get started, clone this repository and follow along.
-We should be in the backend directory, which, in our case, is java-cerbos/backend.
+We should be in the backend directory, which, in our case, is j_ava-cerbos/backend_.

 • Following that, run ./gradlew bootrun.
 This command will bootstrap our application.